QUIXINE/Donkey_Kong_JR_Remake/Assets/Scripts/Code_Plan/Plan.md

 6. Time registration ✅

 7. Cut scene
-    - Clear stage, hide things? - remains enemy because still not merge branch enemy
+    - TODO: Clear stage, hide things? - remains enemy because still not merge branch enemy
     - reach final vine, time to wait for clear stage animation and get to the next scene in total ✅
     - Cut scene has their own scene, finish stage then load to cut scene. time to wait for each cut scene to finish then get to next level scene. ✅(All)
         - Opening